| Britain

 in America.
 They hoped to make these officials more loyal

-to Britain and more independent of colonial legislatures.
+to Britain and more independent of colonial legislatures, wo traditionally had paid governors and judges.

 Colonists